danmackinlay/mosaicing_omp_ismir_2019/README.md

 Welcome to a messy prototype of the autocorrelation mosaicing code.

 This is included as a small gesture towards basic reproducibility and can indeed reproduce the results of the paper.
-I am rewriting it in julia to be faster, because it's much slower than real-time at the moment.
+I am rewriting it to be faster, because, well, it's too slow right now - in particular, slower than real-time.

 Install it by running